 Air Purification Technologies

 There are two main technologies that work together to create a “self-healing” building and protect occupant safety.
-One is a systemic approach using Needlepoint Bipolar Ionization in the HVAC system to generate ions that safely and effective inactivate airborne pathogens, particles and odors. the other is a localized solution utilizing PURE+AeraMax multi-stage HEPA air purifiers for in-room filtration and ventilation.
+One is a systemic approach using Needlepoint Bipolar Ionization in the HVAC system to generate ions that safely and effectively inactivate airborne pathogens, particles and odors.
+The other is a localized solution utilizing True HEPA multistage Air Purifiers for in-room filtration and ventilation.

 Pure Air Control’s Solutions